India has an extremely rich and diverse culture, what you read in your class 10 history is extremely interesting in the present context.

 History is a science in and of itself and like most if not all scientific fields, History is divided into many more sub-categories, each specifically studying a period of Human history or a specific region of the world.

 If you are studying for a History degree or you are already an undergraduate aiming for a bachelor, you will most likely study many though not all, aspects of History.
+Each angle of study of history offers unique benefits to your future career prospects.

 With the rise of civilisations, not in one unique location on the planet but everywhere man had settled, many different cultures emerged across the globe.
 Each of these cultures possesses their own history, often written down by local historians but frequently passed from a generation to the other through oral tradition.